JackSzwergold/Writing/arcade_game_diary/index.md

 #### [Asteroids (1979)](Asteroids)

-The first time I played *Asteroids* was in 1979 or 1980 at this arcade called *Captain’s Quarters* that opened up on Brighton Beach Avenue near Coney Island Avenue; just down the block from *Forty Thieves*.
+The first time I played *Asteroids* was in 1979 or 1980 at this arcade called *Captain’s Quarters*.

 #### [Lunar Lander (1979)](Lunar%20Lander)